morgannels/jigme-nyc/content/article/have-we-done-all-we-could.md

 I would have liked to title this section of this essay “Recovery,” but I’m not in the position to do that.
 I can’t speak to outcomes, only to process.
 I’m neither imaginative nor prescient enough to suggest what the successful results of our efforts might look like, but I have some idea of how those efforts should be undertaken.

-I could use the [Twelve Steps of Alcoholics Anonymous](http://en.wikipedia.org/wiki/Twelve-Step_Program#Twelve_Steps) (“We admitted we were powerless over debt–that our industry had become unmanageable,” and so on) to describe what might follow from the banking industry taking that first step, but that would be a too literal extension of the metaphor.
+I could use the [Twelve Steps of Alcoholics Anonymous](http://en.wikipedia.org/wiki/Twelve-Step_Program#Twelve_Steps) (“We admitted we were powerless over debt-that our industry had become unmanageable,” and so on) to describe what might follow from the banking industry taking that first step, but that would be a too literal extension of the metaphor.

 The truth is that history offers no examples of the sort of transformation that’s now needed.
 Though addiction and recovery may offer greater insight into our predicament than yet another political or economic analysis, there’s no reason to believe that the situation will stick to that metaphor as it evolves, even as we proceed with what is essentially an intervention.